Specifies whether the common language runtime runs garbage collection on a separate thread.

 By default, the runtime uses concurrent or background garbage collection, which is optimized for latency.
 If your application involves heavy user interaction, leave concurrent garbage collection enabled to minimize the application's pause time to perform garbage collection.
 If you set the

 false, the runtime uses non-concurrent garbage collection, which is optimized for throughput.

 The following configuration file disables background garbage collection:

 <configuration> <runtime> <gcConcurrent enabled="false"/> </runtime> </configuration>

-For more information on concurrent and background garbage collection, see the "Concurrent garbage collection" section in the Fundamentals of Garbage Collection topic.
+For more information on concurrent and background garbage collection, see Background garbage collection.

 <configuration> <runtime> <gcConcurrent enabled="true"/> </runtime> </configuration>